jstowers/spanish-vocab-builder/README.md

 Below these fields will be a `Save word` button.
 When I click this button, the vocab data will be saved in my Firestore database.

-When I click a button `Show words`, I want to see a table of the vocabulary words presenting in alphabetical order in Spanish.
+When I click a button `Show words`, I want to see a table of the vocabulary words presented in alphabetical order in Spanish.

 ## Features